sipsorcery-org/sipsorcery/src/SIPSorcery.Cli/README.md

 # picture goes through the library's decode path.
 Needs the FFmpeg shared libraries.
 sipsorcery webrtc loopback --video play --decode -d 30          # library-decoded, rendered raw sipsorcery webrtc loopback --video frames.rgb --decode -d 30    # capture raw rgb24 to a file
+# To measure the DECODE stage on its own, add --pre-encode N: it encodes N frames once before
+# connecting, then replays that bitstream, so no encoding runs during the window (the encoder is out
+# of the hot loop and not competing for CPU).
+Pair it with --decode --video null for headless decode.
+sipsorcery webrtc loopback --preset 1080p --fps 120 --pre-encode 300 --decode --video null -d 10
+# --max-rate sends flat out (ignoring --fps).
+With --pre-encode and no --decode it gives the pure
+# transport ceiling (packetise -> SRTP -> socket -> depacketise, no codec): the pipeline's theoretical max.
+sipsorcery webrtc loopback --preset 1080p --pre-encode 300 --max-rate -d 10
 # WebRTC WHIP publish (library sender): publish a generated test pattern to a WHIP endpoint using the
 # SIPSorcery stack itself -- the full SEND pipeline (generate -> encode -> RTP/SRTP -> ICE/DTLS).
 It
 # is the counterpart to "video-bench", which measures the encoder but stops before the network.